New Release and autism-friendly relaxed screening (Sat 12 April)

 160 minutes / 2024 / USA

 Revel in this spectacular origin story of the Wizard of Oz and marvel at the BAFTA winning Costume Design, and Production Design.
-A visual tour-de-force starring Cynthia Erivo, Ariana Grande and Jeff Goldblum, the story of The Wicked Witch of the West's backstory.
+A visual tour-de-force starring Cynthia Erivo, Ariana Grande and Jeff Goldblum, see The Wicked Witch of the West's backstory.

 WolfGang @ the Electric Palace presents: